 Keeping Track of Your Uploads

-In these modern times, social media has become something so mundane that it’s generally taken for granted.
+Social media has become something so mundane that it gets taken for granted in these modern times.
 People post almost anything and everything, from big celebrations to what they’ve had for lunch.
-Keeping track of what you upload is important though, as you don’t want to share things with people who were not meant to see them.
+Keeping track of what you upload is essential, as you don’t want to share things with people you don’t want to see.